-Do you know someone that was victimized by trauma?
+Do you know someone victimized by trauma?
 Were you able to help them or did you feel helpless?

 I used to feel helpless when I heard that someone I knew had experienced a traumatic event.
 I didn’t know if I had the right words and felt very incapable to help them.
 After many hours of study, talking to victims, and experiencing trauma firsthand, I’ve learned what I feel are the essentials.
 Listening, empathy, meeting practical needs, and praying for them are the best things we can do.

 Walking alongside someone who has suffered loss, victimization, abuse, or who’s a caretaker, listening with an empathetic heart goes a long way.
 An article that gives Biblical insight into empathy is Does the Bible Say Anything About Empathy? by Topical Truth.
 As you read it, ask God to show you ways you can enlarge your capacity for empathy.

 Many times we have a hard time empathizing with someone, especially if we’ve never suffered a devastating traumatic event or loss.
 It was when I experienced a deep personal loss, I began to have the capacity to understand how to truly empathize with someone who encounters a loss.
 Then, I could discern the pain and needs of another who was hurting as I did.